 Surgical training is one of the main projects developed within the Mirella & Lino Saputo Foundation Chair in Pediatric Surgical Education and Patient and Family Centred Care.

-The interactive pediatric surgery textbook was released in September 2019 and continues to be widely distributed.
+1 – Ongoing distribution of the Pediatric Surgery Textbook: Clinical Pediatric Surgery, A Case-Based Interactive Approach which was released in September 2019 and continues to be widely distributed.
 It includes 25 videos of surgical procedures.

 Learn more